Lualawi/seasonal_hotspell_trends_and_predictability/chapter4/README.md

-This repository contains python codes used to perform analysis for the results presented in Admasu et al. 2025, Northern Hemisphere Spring Hot Spells Increasing Faster Than Projected: An Assessment of Hot Spell Trend Seasonality.
-The condes include:
+This repository contains Python code used to perform analysis for the results presented in Chapter 4: Hot spell trend correction across seasons in Canada: Downscaling, bias correction, and emergent constraints.
+The contents include:
-- cmip_regrid.sh : utilizes Climate Data Operators (CDO) to regrid CMIP6, ERA5 and Berkeley Earth datasets to a commmon grid size.
-- functions.py: contains functions used to compute several analysis including computing hot spell metric, trends and other pre-processing steps like slicing temporal and spatial extents.
+- functions.py: contains functions used to compute several analyses, including trends and other pre-processing steps like slicing temporal and spatial extents.
-- compute_hotspells.ipynb: computes hot spell metrics on each datasets and saves for analysis.
+- compute_hotspells.ipynb: computes hot spell metrics on each dataset and saves for analysis.
-- seasonal_trends.ipynb: computes seasonal trends in hot spell days, mean temperature and 10-day temperature variability.
+- compute_trends_and_plots.ipynb: computes seasonal trends in hot spell days, mean temperature across datasets, and plots associated figures.
-- doy_trends: computes trends for each day-of-year in hot spells and mean temperature.
+- surface_trends.ipynb: computes seasonal trends in flux and surface variables.
-- clusters_berkeley.ipynb: identifies clusters based on berkeley hot spell trends across day-of-year and maps the equivalet temperature trends and 10-day temperature variability across day-of-year.
-- clusters_era.ipynb: same as "clusters_berkeley.ipynb" but based on ERA5 hot spell trends across day-of-year.
-- clusters_cmip6.ipynb: same as "clusters_berkeley.ipynb" but based on CMIP6 model mean hot spell trends across day-of-year.
-- final_plots.ipynb: generates final figures included in the article.
+- emergent_constraints: performs emergent constraint analysis based on trends in temperature, flux, and surface variables, including final correction and plots.
+- Fullfield_correlations.ipynb: performs emergent constraint correlations based on seasonal climatologies in temperature, flux, and surface variables
+- mlr_correction.ipynb: performs multivariate linear regression-based correction using trends in temperature, albedo, and soil moisture for emergent constraints on hot spell changes.